MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

 # Delete data from a Log Analytics workspace by using the Delete Data API (Preview)

-Use the Delete Data API to remove:
+The Delete Data API lets you make asynchronous requests to remove:

 - Data ingested by mistake
 - Sensitive or personal data